CloudPak-Outcomes/CloudPak-Outcomes.github.io/static/media/demo.579dc86e.md

 Now that you have configured the monitors for the challenger model, you can submit test data to evaluate model performance.

-Download the [test data](https://raw.githubusercontent.com/CloudPak-Outcomes/OpenScale-Data/main/Employee-Attrition/attrition_test_data_2020.csv) to your machine.
+Right click [this link](https://raw.githubusercontent.com/CloudPak-Outcomes/OpenScale-Data/main/Employee-Attrition/attrition_test_data_2020.csv) and save the file located here to your machine.

 From the model summary screen, click the blue **Actions** button and select **Evaluate now**.